Diversified Healthcare Trust (DHC) Shares Up Despite Recent Market Volatility - News Heater

 Sponsored

-The average price estimated by analysts for DHC is $3.00, which is -$0.71 below than the current price.
-The public float for DHC is 215.68M, and at present, short sellers hold a 2.36% of that float.
-The average trading volume of DHC on August 03, 2023 was 3.56M shares.
+The average price point forecasted by analysts for Diversified Healthcare Trust (DHC) is $3.00, which is -$1.07 below the current market price.
+The public float for DHC is 215.68M, and currently, short sellers hold a 2.36% ratio of that float.
+The average trading volume of DHC on August 07, 2023 was 3.58M shares.

 DHC’s Market Performance